brunelli/gnome-shell-extension-installer/README.md

 ### AUR (Arch Linux)

-[This is the package](https://aur.archlinux.org/packages/gnome-shell-extensions-installer).
+[This is the AUR page](https://aur.archlinux.org/packages/gnome-shell-extensions-installer).
 You know what do do.